 Depending on what you hunt, you may wish to bring along a backup weapon.
 If you use a rifle, for example, the last thing you want is to run into a jam and have no weapon for the remainder of your trip.
-If you use a bow or crossbow, rifle, shotgun, or any other ranged weapon, you need to bring plenty of ammunition with you.
+If you’re using a handgun, you might want to consider the most affordable 9mm self-defense loads to ensure optimal efficiency without breaking the bank.
 Do not assume you will bring down that buck with a single round.
 It will not happen and you might end up being trampled by a buck.

 5. Scent Attractant and Reduction

 If you go into a hunt stinking of body odor because you have been in the field all week, you will end up scaring away the prey.
 Similarly, you could attract the prey if you smell like the right kind of beast.
 These scent sprays can help increase the chances of success during your hunt.

 You want a tent that can keep you safe in bad weather.
 Whether you are hunting in Spring, Summer, Autumn, or Winter, you need to know that your gear is safe and that you can return to a warm tent at the end of the day.
 Choose something that is waterproof but go even farther if you can.
 Some modern tents contain braziers, fires, and chimney flues.
 These are perfect for cold weather hunting.
 A heated tent could make the difference between life and death if you are hunting in the mountains in Winter.
 A heated tent also guarantees that you can dry off your clothes and other gear between days.
 Again, this could be lifesaving.
 You can read more about choosing a good tent here.